abhitirkey/conversational-ai-assignment/README.md

 4)Open the file ".env_sample" and ensure the value of API_KEY is set to your Yandex Dictionary API KEY.

-5)Rename the filename from ".env_sample" to ".env"
+5)Rename the filename from ".env_sample" to ".env" (This is the file the code will use to retrieve the API KEY as an environment variable)

-6)Run the following command in the command prompt (or terminal) to initialize the project as a node project:
+6)Run the following command in the command prompt (or terminal) to install the necessary node modules:
-    npm init
+    npm install

 7)Next, run the command to start the project:
     npm start